bahrus/be-switched/README.md

 > [!Note]
 > For the power user:  Replace "equals" with "eq" and impress your friends with your prowess using this library.

-> [!Note]
-> If the name you are binding to has the letters "eq" or "equals" or "lt" or "gt" in the name, it is safest to escape such strings: "on when my\Equity eq your\Equity"

 ### By N@me